 These cement plants are distributed across the country; mostly around the population centers.
 The Northern Zone consists of Upper Punjab, KP, Azad Kashmir and areas of Balochistan close to KP and Punjab.
 The Southern Zone, for the most part, is made up of Sindh i.e. the areas close to Karachi.

 In Pakistan, residential and commercial property sectors and infrastructure projects are the key drivers of cement demand.
 Consumption is expected to increase in both areas.

-Pakistan is experiencing Asia’s fastest growing urbanization and with that comes the need for more housing.
-One government study has shown an immediate need of housing units estimated at 9 million units.
+Pakistan is experiencing Asia’s fastest-growing urbanization and with that comes the need for more housing.
+One government study has shown an immediate need for housing units estimated at 9 million units.

 These figures also reveal the uneven patterns of structural growth; for instance, from 2006 to 2016, the industry grew at a rate of 7% to 10% in the Northern zone whereas, in the South, it has grown at about 4%.
 The South is also more dependent on exports than the North.
 There are over 12 plants in Punjab, 5 in KP, 2 in Balochistan (for a total of 19 in the North Zone) and 5 in Sindh (Southern zone).

 These plants are located in or near the major population centers in Pakistan.
 According to the Pakistan Bureau of Statistics, 32% of the people in Punjab, 47% in Sindh, (figures jump because of Pakistan’s urban jungle: Karachi) 17% in KP and 24% in Balochistan live in urban areas.
 In urban areas, the demand for cement comes mostly for new housing units.